University of Otago: 19th century

+20th century

-The Otago University helped train medical personnel as part of the Otago University Medical Corps.
+The University of Otago helped train medical personnel as part of the Otago University Medical Corps.
 They supplied or trained most of the New Zealand Army's doctors and dentists during the First World War.

-Professor Robert Jack made the first radio broadcast in New Zealand from the physics department on 17 November 1921.
+Professor Robert Jack made the first radio broadcast in New Zealand from the Department of Physics on 17 November 1921.

 Queen Elizabeth II visited the university library with the Duke of Edinburgh on 18 March 1970.
 This was the first time the royals completed informal "walkabouts" to meet the public, and it was the first visit of Prince Charles (then 21 years old) and Princess Anne (19 years) to this country.

-Because it had a wide range of courses, Otago attracted more students from outside its provincial district.
-This led to the growth of colleges and informal accommodation in north Dunedin around the faculty buildings.
-This development of a residential campus gave Otago a more vibrant undergraduate student life at the same time as comparable but smaller developments in Christchurch, Wellington and Auckland were eclipsed in the late 20th century.
-Otago now has the most substantial residential campus of any university in New Zealand or Australia, although this is not without its problems.
+21st century

-In May 2010 University joined the Matariki Network of Universities (MNU) together with Dartmouth College (US), Durham University (UK), Queen's University (Canada), University of Tübingen (Germany), University of Western Australia (Australia) and Uppsala University (Sweden).
+In May 2010 the university joined the Matariki Network of Universities (MNU) together with Dartmouth College (US), Durham University (UK), Queen's University (Canada), University of Tübingen (Germany), University of Western Australia (Australia) and Uppsala University (Sweden).